DaanMCx/Euphoria/README.md

 ```

 ### 3. IDE Setup
 - **Visual Studio Code**: The repo is pre-configured for VS Code.
-Just open the folder.
+Just open the folder and install the recommended extensions.
 - **IntelliJ IDEA**: If you prefer IntelliJ, run the following command before importing the project:

 ```